Mattia46/firstMonth/ruby.md

 So Ruby is an all purpose programming language, in short a language that lets you program anything you can imagine ( _you can even create iPhone and iPad applications with Ruby!_ ).
 On top of that it is a beautiful and simple language that lets you write elegant code.

+So you already know some Ruby because in preparation for your interview you completed [Chris Pine's Learn To Program book](https://pine.fm/LearnToProgram/) up to chapter 8 and the [Codecademy Ruby Track](http://www.codecademy.com/tracks/ruby).

+If it has been a long time since you read the Learn To Program book, or did the Codecademy Ruby Track then we recommend that you re-do them in order to ensure their contents are up to date in your mind.
+And when we say do, it is absolutely critical that you not only read, but type every code example into a Ruby interpreter.

+Now that you have completed your interview and started the precourse, we recommend that you continue with [Chris Pine's Learn To Program book](https://pine.fm/LearnToProgram/).
+Please complete chapters 9-14 before the end of week 3.

+In week 4 we recommend that you try and cover as much of the [The Well Grounded Rubyist](http://pingo.edu.vn/wp-content/uploads/2014/07/The-Well-Grounded-Rubyist.pdf) as possible, whilst also signing up for [Codewars](www.codewars.com/r/Cz09HQ).
+Please see the following [these videos](http://www.youtube.com/playlist?list=PLc4BYny7PXeRAnS-spcZWfzVcKg1PONXP) on how to work with codewars.
+Ideally by the time you start the main coureon Day 1 - you should be at least over 50 points on codewars using the 8kyu and 7kyu challenges.

 The next two weeks you will be working hard to understand as much Ruby as possible.
-You should go through the following pills and tutorials to get yourself ready:
+Please refer to the [learning objectives](learning_objectives.md) for the base level you must achieve.
+You may also find the following pills and tutorials helpful to get yourself ready:

 ## Pills